doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-A` : indicates install all supported Neovim configurations

-`-a` : indicates install and initialize the the AstroNvim Neovim configuration
+`-a` : indicates install and initialize the the 'AstroNvim' Neovim configuration

 `-b branch` : specifies an nvim-lazyman git branch to checkout

-`-c` : indicates install and initialize the NvChad Neovim configuration
+`-c` : indicates install and initialize the 'NvChad' Neovim configuration

 `-d` : indicates debug mode

-`-e 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'allaman', astronvim', 'kickstart', 'lazyvim', lunarvim', or any Neovim configuration directory in '~/.config'.
+`-e 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'allaman', 'astronvim', 'kickstart', 'lazyvim', 'lunarvim', or any Neovim configuration directory in '~/.config'.
 For example, 'lazyman -e lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config

-`-k` : indicates install and initialize the Kickstart Neovim configuration
+`-k` : indicates install and initialize the 'Kickstart' Neovim configuration

-`-l` : indicates install and initialize the LazyVim Neovim configuration
+`-l` : indicates install and initialize the 'LazyVim' Neovim configuration

-`-m` : indicates install and initialize the Allaman Neovim configuration
+`-m` : indicates install and initialize the 'Allaman' Neovim configuration

-`-v` : indicates install and initialize the LunarVim Neovim configuration
+`-v` : indicates install and initialize the 'LunarVim' Neovim configuration

 `-I` : indicates install language servers and tools for coding diagnostics